sah-comp/bienlein/README.md

 composer install

-In directory public create a folder upload and make it writeable for PHP.
+Create these folders and make them writeable to PHP:
+* public/upload
+* app/res/tpl/cache

 Point your browser to http://example.com/install and follow the instructions.